carlos-alves-one/Energy-Forecast/README.md

 - Push your branch and open a pull request.

 ## License
-This project is licensed under the [MIT License].
+This project is licensed under the MIT License.
 Please see the LICENSE file for more details.